Light-Front Bootstrap for Chern-Simons Matter Theories: Bootstrapping Three-Point Functions

 To sum up, we have found three solutions for the cubic deformation of the conformal algebra generators.
 These solutions necessarily contain fields/operators of all spins (at least even).
 Two of these solutions correspond to the $AdS_4$-uplift of the Chiral Higher Spin Gravities and are non-unitary, but are still interesting both as simple models and as building blocks of the unitary theory.
 The third solution is unitary and contains one additional parameter that controls parity-breaking, to be associated with the Chern-Simons level $k$.
 Lastly, \eqref{cubicAction} is a complete cubic action of the $AdS_4$ Higher Spin Gravity, which extends the Type-A results of \cite{Bekaert:2014cea,Sleight:2016dba} and Type-B of \cite{Skvortsov:2015pea}.

 Let us note in passing that, based on the quantum finiteness of the chiral theories in flat space \cite{Skvortsov:2018jea}, we can immediately argue that they should not suffer from UV divergences in the interior of $AdS_4$ as well.
 The properties of the chiral theories are very close to self-dual Yang-Mills \cite{Chalmers:1996rq} and self-dual Gravity \cite{Krasnov:2016emc}.\footnote{There is a close relation between chiral higher spin gravities in flat space and self-duality \cite{Ponomarev:2017nrr}.
-Therefore, we can call them either Chiral or Self-Dual Higher Spin Gravities.}
+Therefore, we can call them either Chiral or Self-Dual Higher Spin Gravities.} Lastly, on changing the signature from $so(3,2)$ to $so(4,1)$ one can extend the chiral theories to de Sitter space.